 NAADC, an association of addiction professionals, states, “Recovery is supported through relationship and social networks.
 An important factor in the recovery process is the presence and involvement of people who believe in the person’s ability to recover; who offer hope, support and encouragement; and who also suggest strategies and resources for change.”

 There are many ways family members can offer help to their loved one in recovery.
 From practical assistance with medication management, the willingness to explore new family activities to diligent maintenance of a healthy home, family is an invaluable asset to a person in recovery.

-- Participate in family counseling and support groups like Al-Anon or Nar-Anon and encourage children to attend Alateen
+- Participate in family counseling and support groups like Al-Anon or Nar-Anon and encourage children to attend Alateen or Narateen

 - Become educated about addiction

 - Help keep loved one on track with medications and doctor visits

 - Meet with a treatment team to be informed of progress, concerns or other issues

 - Remain committed to a drug and alcohol-free home environment